 Keeping up with the science

 Bringing our expertise in infectious disease genomics and policy, we have worked with international organisations to help them understand recent developments in genomic technologies and their implications for infectious disease testing and control.
-This included producing a report on SARS-CoV-2 variants for the Foundation for Innovative New Diagnostics (FIND), which explains how genomics is being used to help identify and manage the impact of recent coronavirus ‘variants of concern’.
+This has included producing two reports on SARS-CoV-2 sequencing, for the Foundation for Innovative New Diagnostics (FIND).
+The first looks at how sequencing has been used to help understand and manage the COVID-19 pandemic, including genomic surveillance; the second explains how genomics is being used to help identify and manage the impact of recent coronavirus ‘variants of concern’.